 How to Create a Custom Categories Template in WordPress

-Next, we’re going to show you how to use different methods to create a custom category page in WordPress.
-Some of these methods are more complex than others.
+We’re going to show you how to use different methods to create a custom categories page in WordPress.
+Some of these will be more complex than others, depending on your technical knowledge.

 Method 1: Modifying template files